jupekett/valheim-server-discord-bot/README.md

 Wrapper script for Valheim dedicated server on Linux.
 Uses `discord.js` to send messages about server status to a discord channel.

-Note: personal project and not guaranteed to work out-of-the-box.

 ## Running

 - Install `Node.js`: https://nodejs.org/